If you are considering submitting an application to Iowa, the deadline for Fall 2023 admissions is May 1 and the fee for the application costs $40.

 In 2021, Iowa accepted 86% of students, about 19,340 of the 22,434 students who applied.

 Schools that are moderately difficult to get into, like Iowa, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are they consider most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the areas where you stand out.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college determines which factors are given the most weight when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you stand out.

 |Academic GPA||Very Important|

 |Class Rank||Very Important|

 |Standardized Test Scores||Very Important|

 Make sure to check with Iowa for more information on admission factors.